goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 By default, no compiled bundle of the frontend is included so this step is required even if you're not developing for the UI.

-To build the UI once, run `web-build`.
+To build the UI once, run `make web-build`.

 Alternatively, if you want to live-edit the UI, you can run `make web-watch` instead.
 This will immediately update the UI with any changes you make so you can see the results in real time without needing to rebuild.